 What WWF Is Doing

-Conservation workshop grants are an opportunity for local and regional organizations to receive funding that supports local conservation efforts.
-These grants must include a hands-on field training component on a conservation issue critical to WWF's work in the region.
+Conservation Workshop Grants are an opportunity for local and regional organizations to receive funding that supports local conservation efforts.
+These grants must include a hands-on training component on a conservation issue critical to WWF's work in the region.

 These grants cover travel expenses, meals and accommodations, room rentals, materials, and other related costs.
 Administrative costs are no more than 15 percent of the grant with typical grants between $1,500 and $7,500.
 EFN is proud to support WWF's local partners and encourage local capacity building in the world’s most ecologically important regions.